awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Sample-Workloads-memcached.md

-# Set Up memcached with a Metric Exporter on Amazon EKS and Kubernetes<a name="ContainerInsights-Prometheus-Sample-Workloads-memcached"></a>
+# Set up memcached with a metric exporter on Amazon EKS and Kubernetes<a name="ContainerInsights-Prometheus-Sample-Workloads-memcached"></a>

 memcached is an open\-source memory object caching system\.
 For more information, see [What is Memcached?](https://www.memcached.org)\.